Secrover/Secrover/README.md

 </p>

 Secrover is a free and open-source tool that generates security audit reports for your projects.
-We believe that security should not be locked behind paywalls or costly SaaS solutions — everyone deserves access to quality security insights and clear, good reporting.
+We believe that security should not be locked behind paywalls or costly SaaS solutions — everyone deserves access to quality security insights and actionable, good reporting.

 # Secrover